RochelleLundy/INFX-551-Spring2017/DataCleaning/CleaningProcess-RecyclingOptions_KingCty.md

 ### Filename:  RecyclingOptions_KingCty

-#### Annotated Cleaning Narrative (multiple operations of same type condensed into single item as noted):
+#### Annotated Cleaning Narrative (multiple operations of same type condensed into single items as noted):

 Remove special characters from column names
 - Rename column ÔªøProviderID to ProviderID

-Facet, cluster, merge and perform to standardize column values and remove special characters and HTML tags (Note: columns with variable, free-text entries, including 'Hours', 'Fees', and 'Restructions', were subject to some transformation for cleaning, but could not be effectively standardized given nature of values)
+Facet, cluster, merge and perform to standardize column values and remove special characters and HTML tags

+(Note: columns with variable, free-text entries, including 'Hours', 'Fees', and 'Restructions', were subject to some transformation for cleaning, but could not be effectively standardized given nature of values)